Skip to content

 Susan Russo, MN, PHC-NP

-Susan earned her Master of Nursing through Western University’s Primary Health Care Nurse Practitioner program after building a long foundation in advanced nursing practice.
-Her experience includes the NICU and PICU at the Hospital for Sick Children, emergency nursing at Detroit Receiving Hospital’s Level 1 Trauma Centre, more than a decade in the Henry Ford emergency department, virtual episodic care through CloudMD, and focused nurse practitioner work in women’s health.
+Susan earned her Master of Nursing through Western University’s Primary Health Care Nurse Practitioner program after building decades of frontline clinical experience.
+Her background includes NICU and PICU care at Toronto’s Hospital for Sick Children, emergency nursing at Detroit Receiving Hospital’s Level 1 Trauma Centre, more than a decade in the Henry Ford emergency department, focused nurse practitioner work in women’s health and male urology, and virtual episodic care through CloudMD.
 She is board-certified through the American Academy of Nurse Practitioners, licensed in multiple jurisdictions, and current in ACLS and BCLS.
-Those qualifications matter because they support the kind of clinical judgment you want when symptoms do not follow a simple script.
-Susan also holds additional education in adult obesity management, which strengthens her ability to consider metabolic, hormonal, and lifestyle factors that may be influencing how you feel.
-At CARESPACE Waterloo GoodLife, that depth translates into care that is current, practical, and grounded in real-world experience across both urgent and ongoing health concerns.
+She has also completed Obesity Canada training in adult obesity, awareness, and pharmacotherapy, which supports evidence-based weight loss management, including the prescribing of GLP-1 medications when appropriate within her scope.
+In addition, Susan is continuing advanced education in functional psychiatry, ADHD care, and bio-identical hormone therapy through training associated with Dr. James Greenblatt, Psychiatry Redefined, WorldLink, and Dr. Rouzier.
+That blend of emergency judgment and targeted metabolic, hormonal, and ADHD-focused education gives you both safety and depth.

 Susan Russo, Nurse Practitioner in Kitchener at CARESPACE